zakwarren/nightsawayforms/docs/userGuide.md

 week to a table.
 It then asks for the details of the programme.

 For example:
-1. nightsAwayForms asks: "How many activities will there be on Saturday?"
+1. nightsawayforms asks: "How many activities will there be on Saturday?"
 2. you answer: "2"
-3. nightsAwayForms prompts: "Saturday's activity 1:"
+3. nightsawayforms prompts: "Saturday's activity 1:"
 4. You respond: "Kayaking"
-5. nightsAwayForms prompts: "Saturday's activity 2:"
+5. nightsawayforms prompts: "Saturday's activity 2:"
 6. You respond: "Cooking on fires"

 These responses are pushed into a table and written out into a